starhopp3r/OpenVINO-18.04-Support/README.md

 # Unofficial Ubuntu 18.04 Support for OpenVINO™

 As of June 2018, OpenVINO™ only supports Ubuntu 16.04.3 LTS (64 bit), Windows 10 (64 bit) and CentOS 7.4 (64 bit).
-James Lim (@jameshi16) and I (@nikhilraghava) have modified the `InferenceEngineConfig.cmake` to allow OpenVINO™ to run on Ubuntu 18.04 without any issues.
+James Lim (@jameshi16) and I (@starhopp3r) have modified the `InferenceEngineConfig.cmake` to allow OpenVINO™ to run on Ubuntu 18.04 without any issues.

 ## How to use it